 I just got off the phone with one of our hunters that rebooked for the 2013 Spring Snow Goose Season.
 In the conversation we talked about the 2010 spring snow goose hunting.
-It was his first year booking a hunt with us (it was also hands down the worst snow goose season we have ever seen).
+It was his first year booking a snow goose hunt with us (it was also hands down the worst snow goose season we have ever seen).
 He explained “I wasn’t too happy when I got the call that our hunt was postponed that year.
 Several of the guys in the party wanted their money back.
-When you explained you issue a credit for a future hunt…well let’s just say it didn’t go over well.
+When you explained you would issue a credit for a future hunt…well let’s just say it didn’t go over well.
 However after following your hunting reports page for the rest of the season our opinion of what you had done began to change.
 In 2011 we used that credit and had a great hunt.
 All of my guys were sold on your guide service and were thankful for what you had done.
 We intend to book every year with you.
 It is a credit to your guide service that you don’t do only what is financially good for your business in the short term but take a long term view that if you do what is right, your hunters they will be appreciative and come back year after year.”

 It is always a judgment call on our part when a situation develops forcing us to make a call about postponing a hunt.
 It doesn’t happen that often, there is no exact science to it, and it’s a pretty unpleasant decision to make because everybody is disappointed.
 There have been times when we made the wrong decision.
 However the vast majority of times we have made the right choice.
 We value our customers and want to show them a good time on a successful hunt.
 Believe me when I say this…it is no more fun to be a guide than is to be the hunter on a slow day.
 It is part of hunting and nobody has a banner day every time out in the field.